Busselton Jetty

-Busselton Jetty is the longest timber-piled jetty (pier) in the Southern Hemisphere at 1841 m long.
+Busselton Jetty is a jetty located in Busselton, Western Australia.
+It is the longest timber-piled jetty (pier) in the Southern Hemisphere at 1841 m long.
 The jetty is managed by a not-for-profit community organisation, Busselton Jetty Inc.

 The jetty's construction commenced in 1864 and the first section was opened in 1865.
 The jetty was extended numerous times until the 1960s, ultimately reaching a length of 1841 m.
 The last commercial vessel called at the jetty in 1971 and the jetty was closed the following year.
 It passed into the control of Busselton Shire and has been gradually restored and improved since.
 The jetty has survived Cyclone Alby in 1978, borers, weathering, several fires, and the threat of demolition, to have become a major regional tourist attraction.